Lujun995/lujun995.github.io/_posts/2021-09-18-Google-recruitment-puzzle.md

 As the decimal expansion of π comprises random numbers, we would expect a probability of observing at least one prime number in the first 100 digits of the decimal part of π of $$Pr = 1- (1 - 4.5\%)^{100} \approx 99\% $$.
 Therefore, the first prime number would likely occur in the first 100 digits of the decimal part of π.

-As inidcated above, we firstly need to write a function to generate π with a high precision.
+As indicated above, we first need to write a function to generate π with high precision.
 This goal can be achieved with the library `sympy`:

 {% highlight python %}
 #! python3 -m pip install --quiet sympy